<BGSOUND SRC="http://www.terriau.org/music/wav/bainalydevanttaportemamou2step.wav">

 • And one final reason, because of a simple desire to honor the men and women upon whose shoulders we came into this world.

 ACADIAN COOPERATION...So as you can see, the work that is represented in this website reflects the help, dedication and work of many people, and many genealogical and historical groups, societies and organizations.
-One very special group of individuals who are involved in supporting the work of this web site is the group of FAMILLE ACADIENNE TERRIOT ACADIAN FAMILY Delegates who are working with me to develop and document in a computer database the genealogy of the Terriot family in North America.
+One very special group of individuals who are involved in supporting the work of this web site is the group of TERRIOT ACADIAN FAMILY Delegates who are working with me to develop and document in a computer database the genealogy of the Terriot family in North America.
 You will read more about the Great-Branch Delegates in the 'Family Branches' section where each is identified.
-In general, I give credit in the 'Bibliography and Credits' section to all whose material we have used ... take a look at it when you get a chance.
+We are indebted to these generous individuals who allow our work to reach all members of our large family.

 WE'VE JUST PUT THE COFFEE ON...
 So stay for a while... or come back when you can spend more time with us.

-This Website is composed, designed, produced and owned by Joseph Ralph T. Theriault and was revised: 17 October 2006.
+This Website is composed, designed, produced and owned by Joseph Ralph T. Theriault and was revised: July 2016.
 Revisions to these pages are published as new information is produced.
-The JEHAN TERRIOT ARCHIVE© (Version 2004.1) was revised 4 March 2004 with Legacy 5.0 from Millennia.
+The JEHAN TERRIOT GENEALOGICAL ARCHIVE© (Version 2012.0) was revised 1 August 2012 with Legacy 7.5.0.201 from MILLENIA.

 Graphics software for this web site including photographics is Paint Shop Pro 7 by JASC Software.
 Background music is provided in MIDI-formatted files, and in WAV-formatted files using a special MP3 compression technique.
 This site is best viewed with a broadband cable or telephone DSL connection.
 Download times for music and photos in this website will be significantly longer when using a 56K telephone dial-up connection and may degrade viewing and listening enjoyment.